-- Multiple pass backpack electrofishing where possible (wadable depth <4ft); - Three repeat snorkel passes through each habitat unit.
-3 pass snorkeling in pools where electrofishing is not possible; and - Beach seine pools where turbidity is too high to snorkel.
+- Multiple pass backpack electrofishing where possible (wadable depth <4ft); - Three repeat snorkel passes through each habitat unit.; and - Beach seine pools where turbidity is too high to snorkel.

 The repeat pass surveys allow for bounded count population estimates (Routledge 1982) as well as to account for variability between observations.
-In addition, DO and temperature will be monitored using continuous data loggers in 2-3 poolsat least one pool per reach.
-DO will be measured during fish surveys with a handheld meter.
+In addition, DO and temperature will be monitored using continuous data loggers at least one pool per reach.

-The relationship between fish habitat and discharge at selected intensive monitoring sites will be analyzed using-2-D hydraulic modeling at a variety of -representative flows with a focus on summer rearing habitat for steelhead.
+The relationship between fish habitat and discharge at selected intensive monitoring sites will be analyzed using 2-D hydraulic modeling at a variety of representative flows with a focus on summer rearing habitat for steelhead.
 The modeled depth and velocity can be paired with proximity to cover field surveys to assess the available habitat.
 The extent of habitat at each site will be quantified by fisheries biologists for the life stages of steelhead and Chinook salmon during two to three field visits in spring and summer.
 The extent of high-quality habitat availability will be assessed by mapping instream occurrences of large woody debris (LWD), canopy cover, and dominant substrate throughout the reach.
 In addition, the dimensions of each pool in the reach will be recorded.
-These habitat mapping will be assessed using the CDFW Habitat Inventory Methods Protocol (Flosi et al., 2002).
+These habitat metrics will be assessed using the CDFW Habitat Inventory Methods Protocol (Flosi et al., 2002).
 The habitat mapping will be coupled with the stream temperature, DO, and connectivity monitoring.
-Table 6-1 shows example Habitat Suitability Criteria ranges for fry and juvenile steelhead based on CDFW (2014).
+Table 6-2 shows example Habitat Suitability Criteria ranges for fry and juvenile steelhead based on CDFW (2014).
 Baseline fish habitat and population surveys would occur in 2024 and 2025.
 Follow up surveys would occur annually through 2030.